RavenAtCldCvr/dev-forge/README.md

 The script attempts to scaffolds .NET best practices to the current directory in the following steps:
 1. Copy best practices from the general and dotnet folder to the current directory.
-1. Files with the same name will be overwritten implictly.
+1. Files with the same name will be overwritten implicitly.
 1. Remove unused files and folders provisioned by the template

 ## Contributing